 Alliteration

-Repetition of consonants at the beginning of successive words or within sentences/phrases to create a sense of rhythm, though they can be overdone (as in tongue twisters).
+Repetition of sounds or letters at the beginning of successive words or within sentences/phrases to create a sense of rhythm.

 Allusion

-A subtle or passing reference to an event, person, place, other text, etc. that is intended to be noticed by readers (though isn’t always picked up on).
+A subtle reference to an event, person, place, other text, etc.

-Religious allusions are some of the easiest to spot, especially Christian religious allusions due to the oversaturation of Christian imagery in texts and media.
+Religious allusions are some of the easiest language techniques to spot, especially Christian religious allusions due to the oversaturation of Christian imagery in texts and media.

 Anaphora